 The 8-bit Reset register [RESET] provides the software with the ability to reset the UART(s) when there is a need.
 Each bit is self-resetting after it is written a logic 1 to perform a reset to that channel.
 All registers in that channel will be reset to the default condition, see Table 18 for details.
-Bit-0 =1 resets UART channel 0 with bit-3=1 resets channel 3..
+Bit-0 =1 resets UART channel 0 while bit-1=1 resets channel 1.